Larry Coon

 The NBA Players Association provides the entire collective bargaining agreement (CBA) for fans to inspect, but simply links to Coon's website for users who have specific questions about the contents of the CBA.
 In The Book of Basketball, sportswriter Bill Simmons calls Coon an "Internet hero" for his detailed, 40,000 word site.
 TNT's David Aldridge lists Coon among the innovators of the Basketball Blogosphere which he called the NBA "innovation of the decade".
 Aldridge also lists Coon among the "power players of the 2010 free agent market".

 In July 2011, Sports Illustrated named Coon to their "Twitter 100", which listed the 100 most essential people in the sports world to follow on Twitter.

-Coon also is the General Manager of Sports Business Classroom, a six-day seminar run amidst the NBA Summer League, aimed at individuals who are interested in obtaining jobs in the NBA, and industry personnel seeking in-depth understanding of the NBA Collective Bargaining Agreement.
+Coon developed the curriculum and was the General Manager of Sports Business Classroom from 2016 through 2023.
 Coon and the 2016 Sports Business Classroom were featured in the Orange County Register.

+Coon retired in 2024 and now focuses on building acoustic guitars.